timmak/arc-docs/src/md/en/aws/quickstart-install.md

 # Install

-From an installation perspective arc is a set of npm run scripts and an otherwise vanilla node project.

-Before you start make sure you are setup with AWS Credentials.

-Then open up a terminal and create a project folder:
+Open up a terminal and create a project folder:

 ```bash
 mkdir mytestapp